The 7 best interactive videos we’ve seen

 Picked by: Vince Scarpa, Lead Software Developer

 Why it’s so great: What happens when you combine a zombie apocalypse, a pair of talented film students, and interactive video?
-You get an epic experience that blurs the line between your favourite zombie game and a new realm of product advertising.
+You get an epic experience that blurs the line between your favorite zombie game and a new realm of product advertising.

 But this is more than just an advertisement; it brings gamification into the video marketing world.
 The film students who produced this video wanted to create a brand experience that was more than just a sales pitch by using creative storytelling and the endless possibilities of interactive video technology to build an immersive, emotional audience engagement.